Home sales continued to drop in November - Local News 8

 Real estate markets are bearing the brunt of the Federal Reserve’s monetary policy, said George Ratiu, senior economist and manager of economic research at Realtor.com.

-“After flooding the financial system with liquidity in 2020-21 to support the government-induced closing of the economy, the central bank has been tightening borrowing costs and shrinking its balance sheet to combat high inflation,” he said.
+“After flooding the financial system with liquidity in 2020 and 2021 to support the government-induced closing of the economy, the central bank has been tightening borrowing costs and shrinking its balance sheet to combat high inflation,” he said.
 “With shelter costs comprising a large share of price gains, the Fed is hoping that a substantial cooling in housing prices will lead to a stronger pullback in inflation.”

-The most recent data measuring inflation shows some glimmers of hope that the worst of it is passed.
+The most recent data measuring inflation shows some glimmers of hope that the worst of it has passed.

 And mortgage rates have come down since the beginning of November, dropping from 7.08% early in the month to around 6.6% by the end, according to Freddie Mac.